Multiple NY congressional members call on Cuomo to resign

 The Democratic governor has denied he ever touched anyone inappropriately, and has said he’s sorry if he ever made anyone uncomfortable.

-But a majority of state lawmakers are calling on him to resign, and Democratic congressional members including U.S. Reps.
-Jerry Nadler, Alexandra Ocasio-Cortez, Grace Meng and Antonio Delgado joined those calls Friday.
-Nadler said Cuomo has lost the confidence of New Yorkers.
+But a majority of state lawmakers are calling on him to resign, and more than half of New York’s Democratic congressional members have now joined those calls.
+On Friday, U.S. Reps.
+Jerry Nadler, Alexandria Ocasio-Cortez, Jamaal Bowman, Mondaire Jones, Nydia Velazquez, Adriano Espaillat, Carolyn Maloney, Grace Meng, Antonio Delgado, Brian Higgins, Yvette Clarke pushed for Cuomo’s resignation, joining Kathleen Rice, who called for Cuomo’s resignation previously.

+Other Republicans in New York’s Congressional delegation have previously called for Cuomo’s resignation, including Nicole Malliotakis, Elise Stefanik, Claudia Tenney and Lee Zeldin.

 “The repeated accusations against the governor, and the manner in which he has responded to them, have made it impossible for him to continue to govern at this point,” Nadler said.